Harudako/APFSDS-Shell/README.md

 <h1>Note</h1>

-> Please read the ff:
+> Please read the following guides:

 • Please install the "Configurable Explosives Mod" in your PPG mod folder".